gaddevijay/telegraf/plugins/parsers/juniperUDP/README.md

-# JTI OpenConfig Telemetry Input Plugin
+# JTI Parser Plugin

-This plugin parses Juniper Networks implementation of UDP data from listed sensors using Junos Telemetry Interface and converts it into an easy to store format.
+This plugin parses Juniper Networks implementation of UDP data from sensors sending data on the specified port using Junos Telemetry Interface and converts it into an easy to store format.

 ### Configuration: